-Companies up and down Ireland from start-ups to large multinationals have benefitted from R&D Tax Credits.
+Companies large and small up and down Ireland are continuing to benefit from R&D Tax Credits.
 First launched back in 2004, the scheme means that eligible organisations engaging in innovative R&D activities can claim back up to 25% of the costs incurred.
 Add that to the 12.5% standard deduction and you're looking at 37.5% of qualifying R&D expenditure being reclaimable - not something to be sniffed at.

 Software development in general is a sector that really lends itself to R&D Tax Credits.
 This is because projects typically require substantial technological experimentation where the outcome is unknown from the start.

 However, throughout our many years working in R&D funding, we’ve found that Revenue tend to scrutinise applications from this sector even more closely than usual.
 This may be because of the sheer volume of R&D Tax Credit applications arising from software developers, many of which don’t quite hit the mark.
 Essentially, some claimants believe that just because they’ve created some new features in their software that they’re eligible for the award - but unfortunately that’s rarely the case.
 To qualify, you have to have made a technological or scientific step forward that could not easily be solved by a competent professional in the field.
 Just because something is new, it won’t automatically attract a claim.

 Software development R&D claimants must always ensure that their projects are compliant, or Revenue may well raise a dispute or even an enquiry.
 This is why working with an experienced team of R&D tax experts like us at Myriad Associates is so important.